apjanke/so-you-wanna-code/docs/Course-Outline.md

   * _Coders_ by Clive Thompson
   * Optional: _Microserfs_ by Douglas Coupland
 * Take the [HarvardX "CS50's Understanding Technology" course](https://www.edx.org/course/cs50s-understanding-technology)
-* Get a Mac laptop
+* Get an okay Mac or Windows laptop
-  * TODO: System specs & requirements
+* Join the "Lovelace Cafe" Discord
+  * Email Andrew for an invite

 # Semester 1

 ## PRAG 101: Setting up as a Dev

-* Prep for the course
-  * Join the "Lovelace Cafe" Discord
-    * Email Andrew for an invite
 * Set up your online identity
   * Pick a handle
   * Get a domain